nufke/ionic-loxberry-mqtt/README.md

 # ionic-loxberry-mqtt

+** IMPORTANT: This repository is not in active development anymore.
+Please visit the [LoxBerry PWA](https://github.com/nufke/loxberrypwa) repo for the latest development of the LoxBerry App.**

 Early development of a LoxBerry MQTT App.

 **NOTE**: The App will not interact with MQTT devices directly.
 The MQTT API defined for this App enables the control of the App-specific elements using MQTT.
 To program hardware devices using this app, you need to run an MQTT-to-MQTT topic translator or a program such as Node-RED to translate the App control topics to device-specific MQTT topics.